infiniticio/docs.infinitic.io/src/pages/docs/introduction/examples.md

 {% /callout  %}

-A workflow shouldn't have [too many tasks](/docs/workflows/syntax#constraints), which is why it's advisable to steer clear of loops.
-In this scenario, the number of iterations is controlled (for example, operating over 10 years results in just 560 iterations) with only 2 tasks in each iteration.
-This amount is acceptable and manageable.
+A workflow shouldn't have [too many tasks](/docs/workflows/syntax#constraints), which is why we restart the `start` method instead of looping within it.

 ## Location Booking